SimonvBez/SatisfactoryTrainRearranger/README.md

 ## The problem
-The Stations in the Time Table menu are ordered by the time they were built, and when an older Station is destroyed, the Station at the bottom of the list (the newest) will jump up in the list to take its place.
+The Stations in the Time Table menu are ordered by the time they were built, and when an older Station is destroyed, the Station at the bottom of the list (the newest) will jump up in the list to take the destroyed station's place.
 When building a larger rail network this can lead to some pretty nasty and unorganised lists.

 Or perhaps you'd like some stations to be at the top of the list because they're used more often.
-Like an on-demand Mall Train system.
+Like an on-demand Train Mall system.

 Satisfactory currently does not have a way of changing the order of Stations and Trains, which is why I wrote this tool!